KSP-KOS/KSLib/games/Game_Of_Ur/README.md

 The starting area is numbered -5.
 The ending area is numbered 10.

-Several Examples of varous rules as well as a copy can also be found in the help menue with in the game it's self.
+Several Examples of various rules as well as a copy can also be found in the help menu with in the game it's self.